josepwil/portfolio/src/content/posts/beanli.md

 Beanli is a Single Page Full-Stack Application that rewards customers with 'beans' for ordering at local coffee shops and allows store owners to manage incoming orders.

-Tech Stack: ReactJS, Node/Express, PostgreSQL, Webpack, Axios, Sass, Twilio, Stripe, Leaflet
+<strong>Tech Stack: ReactJS, Node/Express, PostgreSQL, Webpack, Axios, Sass, Twilio, Stripe, Leaflet</strong>

 [Click here to check out the code on github](https://github.com/josepwil/beanli)